MedioAI/Chrome-Extension/README.md

 ---

-A chrome extension to enhance the experience of Udio.com and Suno.com, a AI music platforms.
+A chrome extension to enhance the experience of Udio.com, the best music platform online.

 **Features include:**